webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 while preserving the V1 HTTP response and WebSocket payloads.
 The Rust `signaling` hub preserves the V1 queue and reconnect-grace behavior.

-`sfu-upgrade`, worker frames, `Upgrading`, and all SFU assignment are V2-only.
-The future `sfu-downgrade`/`Downgrading` path is also V2-only but is not implemented.
+`sfu-upgrade`, `sfu-downgrade`, worker frames, `Upgrading`, and all SFU assignment are V2-only.
 A stock V1 browser never receives a control it cannot process.

 For v2 validation, `POST /v2/join/{roomid}` returns `{result:"INVALID_ROOM_ID"}` when the path segment is not a canonical `u64`.
 The v2 browser WebSocket returns `{error:"INVALID_ROOM_ID"}` or `{error:"INVALID_CLIENT_ID"}` and